 Strong and intense emotions should not be kept to yourself.
 Getting them out into the open, talking about them, and discussing them with your loved ones may help you work through your feelings.
 If you feel your emotions are affecting your quality of life, consider talking with your healthcare professional or a support group.
 Ostomy support groups can be in person or online.
-Your Stomal Therapy Nurse (STN) may be able to help provide you information about finding support.
+Your ostomy care nurse may be able to help provide you information about finding support.
+You can also learn more about support resources on pages 36-39.